Gang Confrontation: The case of Medellin (Colombia): Results and Discussion

 \subsection{BLV Model for the Confrontation Network}

-Figure~\ref{fig:conflict_networks} depicts the geographic location of gangs in the city by red dots and the hostility ties by blue lines between them.
+Fig~\ref{fig:conflict_networks} depicts the geographic location of gangs in the city by red dots and the hostility ties by blue lines between them.
 The network is highly space-correlated, i.e., the ties among the nodes are mainly between nearby nodes instead of distant nodes.
-This is also supported by the distribution of links based on the geographic distance between nodes presented in Fig.~\ref{fig:DegHistAll}.
+This is also supported by the distribution of links based on the geographic distance between nodes presented in Fig~\ref{fig:DegHistAll}.
 Therefore, the geolocalization of gangs is a significantly important factor to deeply understand their behaviour in the network.
 This is particularly significant since it points to the fact that the conflict relations of gangs in Medellin are in great proportion related to territory control, confirming the hypothesis previously proposed by other authors \cite{echeverria2000ciudad, melguizo2001evolution, sanin2004crime, alcala2006jovenes, restrepo2010medellin}.

 Therefore, the geolocalisation of gangs is a significantly important factor to deeply understand their behaviour in the network and motivates the usage of spatial network models \cite{barthelemy2011spatial}.
-Specifically, the cost-benefit behaviour of gangs suggests that the BLV formalism can be a sensible approach to model Medellin's gang phenomenon.
-Since the number of nodes decreases for the geo-referenced network and the graph is considered unweighted (see above), then it is instrumental to recalculate the correlation network, results are presented in Fig.~\ref{fig:CorrGEORFRNCD} for linear (l.h.s panel) and non-linear (r.h.s panel) correlation measures.
+Specifically, {the fact that gangs operate under cost-benefit principles} suggests that the BLV formalism can be a sensible approach to model Medellin's gang phenomenon; {however, the non-stationary character of Medellin's violence may undermine its applicability.} Since the number of nodes {for which confrontation information was available (blue lines in Fig~\ref{fig:conflict_networks})} decreases in the geo-referenced network and the graph is considered unweighted (see above), then it is instrumental to recalculate the correlation network, results are presented in Fig~\ref{fig:CorrGEORFRNCD} for linear (l.h.s panel) and non-linear (r.h.s panel) correlation measures.